HollyCl/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Enter the following prompt:

-    +++Use question 1 as the icebreaker, and generate a slide that includes a complementary image.
-Insert this slide as the first slide in the presentation.+++
+    +++Use question 1 as the icebreaker, and generate a slide that includes a complementary image.+++

+1. Copilot generates the content for you to insert.
+Create a blank slide after the title slide, then select the plus **(+)** button in Copilot's response to insert the content onto your slide.
 Now, you've got a great way to start a conversation among your meeting participants.
-Let's look at the presentation now, and see how we can make it even more powerful.
+Let's look at the presentation in its current state, and see how we can make it even more powerful.

 #### Exercise 3 - Insert an image